-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
-Yes, the Index has been designated as a reference benchmark to determine whether the Sub-Fund is aligned with the environmental and/or social characteristics that it promotes.
+ReferenceYes, the Index has been designated as a reference benchmark to determine whether the Sub-Fund is aligned with the environmental and/or social characteristics that it promotes. whether the

 How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?